...

 This violence often results in postpartum depression, physical complications and even death in some cases.
 It dehumanizes women through practices and behaviors rooted in misogynist expectations.

-Reasons for Unequal Care
+Reasons for Unequal Healthcare

 Having established that women globally face neglect from the flawed healthcare system.
 It is important to look at the reasons for this gender biased medical neglect.
 This must be done as recognizing the origin of issues is what will help in uprooting them from society as a whole.